virajbhutada/Walmart-Retail-Analyzer/README.md

 ## Feedback and Contributions

 Feel free to provide feedback or contribute to the project!
-If you have any questions, create an issue or reach out via 📧.
+If you have any questions, create an issue, or reach out via 📧.

 Happy analyzing!